The special concave toric domain for the rotating Kepler problem: Introduction

-Here I give a special concave toric domain for the RKP \cite{key-2} and I will use it to compute the ECH capacities for the rotating Kepler problem for energies less than or equal to the critical energy value $-\dfrac{3}{2}$ \cite{key-1}.
-Since the RKP is just the Kepler problem in the rotating coordinate system and its importance lies the fact that it rises as a limiting case of the restricted 3-body problem, the following result are interesting to understand symplectic embedding for the restricted 3-body problem.
+Finally, in Chapter 6, we introduce a new tree structure, inspired by the Stern–Brocot tree.
+After reviewing the classical Stern–Brocot construction, we propose a modified version tailored for our purposes.
+This new tree plays a key role in computing Embedded Contact Homology (ECH) capacities for the RKP—an analysis to be developed in future work.
+The RKP is essentially the Kepler problem in the rotating coordinate system and is significant because it represents a limiting case of the restricted 3-body problem.
+The results obtained from this computation are important for understanding symplectic embedding in the restricted 3-body problem (R3BP).